mosquitogames/1819rulebook/actions_raid.md

 To go on a Raid:
 - Roll 1 die and gain that many dollars.
 - Apply any modifiers.
-- If the final result is 2 or higher, remove one Ship from the Port track.
+- If the final result is 2 or higher, remove one Ship from the Port.

 **You may not Raid if there are no Ships in Port!**